robinicole/robinicole.github.io/content/posts/book_graph_for_llms.md

 - [The Alchemyst](/the_alchemyst.html)
 - [The Little Prince](/the_little_prince.html)

-An image of the graph created for the little prince
+An image of the knowledge graph created for the little prince

 ![An image of a graph](/little_prince.png)